 In an ever-changing business landscape, how can organisations and their boards thrive?

-The 4th Industrial Revolution (4IR) is a significant business marketplace shift that is characterised by the convergence of digital, physical, and biological technologies.
+The Fourth Industrial Revolution is a significant business marketplace shift that is characterised by the convergence of digital, physical, and biological technologies.
 It has a profound impact on how companies operate, compete, and create value.

 While many boards are beginning to understand the inevitability, risks and opportunities of the 4IR.
-Sustainability leads recognise the prioritising of environmental, social, and governance (ESG) practices but evidence shows that there is still a lack of knowledge and understanding of the potential impacts of the 4IR.
+Sustainability leads recognise the prioritising of ESG practices but evidence shows that there is still a lack of knowledge and understanding of the potential impacts of the Fourth Industrial Revolution .

 We recognise that often, the resistance to change, a strong human trait, is compounded due to the complexity of the new technologies which they will need to embrace and invest in.